kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone.md

 }
 ```

-which will give us the same contents as the value of the json endpoint, demonstrating that the data is being retrived correctly.
+which will give us the same contents as the value of the json endpoint, demonstrating that the data is being retrieved correctly.
 Finaly, we can render the feed in our `Page` component in `pages/index.tsx`

 ```tsx
 import { Col, Row } from "antd"